 Similarly to fingers, wrists are also engaged in the process of playing the guitar at all times.
 One wrist is always in a grip and the other one is constantly moving.
 When you play the guitar too much, you can develop harsh pain in the wrists which can lead to burnout.

 It is difficult to maintain a straight posture when you play the guitar.
 When the body cannot stand in a proper posture, it aches and most of the pain is felt in the neck.
-The neck is always leaning down, so with extensive practicing the pain can get worse.
+The neck is always leaning down, so with extensive practice the pain can get worse.

 The back can get seriously affected when playing guitar too much.
 Generally, playing the guitar requires a sitting position, which can get uncomfortable after some time.
 Since you are holding an instrument in both hands, it is really difficult to sit straight up.
 This way back pain can easily develop, but it may get more serious if you are overdoing it.